JDEVLab99/Swipe/README.md

 # Swipe
-Application that simulates swiping on the phone written in C#
+Application that simulates swiping on the phone